jmatsumura/scripts/word-game-dictionary-builder/README.md

 Tools for building and formatting word dictionaries, optimized for word games and similar applications.
 Features include length-based filtering, unique letter filtering, and trie structure conversion for efficient prefix lookups.

+## Example

+I used these to build the latest version of [WordRamp](https://reset.kokutech.com/wordramp-letter-scrambler-browser-game), a letter scrambler that requires you to build words of varying lengths (4>5>6>5>4) which only contain unique letters.

 ## Components

 ### Dictionary Formatter ([dictionary_formatter.py](./dictionary_formatter.py))